Prunus cerasoides: Description

+Distribution

+Prunus cerasoides is native to south-western China, Myanmar, northern Thailand, Laos, extending westward towards the Himalayas in India, Nepal in both temperate zones and tropical highlands.
+The species is not native to areas further west of India, where other Prunus species begin to dominate.

+A 2022 study on implications for planning forest restoration in tropical and subtropical Asia noted Prunus cerasoides as one of the four suitable trees for forest restoration in both island and mainland Southeast Asia.

 Cultivation

 Prunus cerasoides thrives in well-drained and moisture-retentive loamy soil, in an open, sunny, and sheltered location.

 P. cerasoides, like most members of the genus Prunus, is shallow rooted and is likely to produce suckers if the root is damaged.
 It is likely to become chlorotic if too much lime is present.
 It is known to be susceptible to honey fungus.

 The seed requires two to three months cold stratification and is best sown in a cold frame as early in winter as possible.
 The seed grows rather slowly and can sometimes take about 18 months to germinate depending on the conditions.

 Culture

 In India, Prunus cerasoides is known in Hindi as padam, pajja, pahhiya or padmakashtha has cultural and religious significance.
 Among Hindus in Himachal Pradesh and Uttarakhand, it is considered sacred and associated with Vishnu and Shiva.
 During Maha Shivaratri, the leaves are used to make a wreath with wild citrus fruits, which is hung at the prayer altar.
 They are also seen in Kodaikanal in south India.

 In Hindi and Sanskrit it is known as padma, padmakh, pajja, pahhiya, padmakashtha, charu, hima, kaidra, padmagandi.
 In Nepali it is known as paiyu.
 In Khasi and Mizo languages it is known as dieng kaditusoo and tlaizawng.

 Prunus cerasoides cherry blossom festivals are held in India during the months of October–November.
 Shillong is notable for its annual prunus cerasoides cherry blossom festival held during the month of November.